mikesitch/Daley-Thompson-2020/README.md

 The updates include:

 * All 10 events in a single game.
 It used to drive me nuts that days 1 and 2 were individual games on either side of the tape.
 * Having to take all 3 throws/jumps even when you nailed qualification on the first was annoying.
-In this version once you achieve the qualification standard you move on.
+In this version once you achieve qualification you move on.
 The Pole Vault and High Jump events start at the qualification height.
 * Modern standards: You're now disqualified on the first false start (previously 3 before disqualification).
 * Fixed some bugs: On the running events you can no longer let the clock roll over and run the 400 metres in 0.2 seconds!
 * Stamina: The 1500 metres is the same as the other running events, i.e. bash the keyboard for the full distance.
 This is one to test your endurance.